hunteke/temoa/docs/source/Documentation.rst

 :math:`{EFF}_{i \in C_p,t \in T,v \in V,o \in C_c}`

-As it is the most influential to the rest of the Temoa model, we present the efficiency (:math:`EFF`) parameter first.
+We present the efficiency (:math:`EFF`) parameter first as it is one of the most critical model parameters.
 Beyond defining the conversion efficiency of each process, Temoa also utilizes the indices to understand the valid input :math:`\rightarrow` process :math:`\rightarrow` output paths for energy.
 For instance, if a modeler does not specify an efficiency for a 2020 vintage coal power plant, then Temoa will recognize any mention of a 2020 vintage coal power plant elsewhere as an error.
 Generally, if a process is not specified in the efficiency table,\ [#efficiency_table]_ Temoa assumes it is not a valid process and will provide the user a warning with pointed debugging information.

 .. _CapacityFactorDefault:

-CapacityFactorDefault
+CapacityFactorTech
 ^^^^^^^^^^^^^^^^^^^^^

-:math:`{CFD}_{s \in S, d \in D, t \in T}`
+:math:`{CFT}_{s \in S, d \in D, t \in T}`

-Where many models assign a capacity factor to a technology class only, Temoa indexes the :code:`CapacityFactor` parameter by vintage and time slice as well.
+Temoa indexes the :code:`CapacityFactorTech` parameter by season, time-of-day, and technology.
-This enables the modeler to specify the capacity factor of a process per season and time of day, as well as recognizing any advances within a sector of technology.
-However, if the model calls for a capacity factor that is not 1 (the default), but is the same for all vintages of a technology, this parameter elides the need to specify all of them.

-CapacityFactor
+CapacityFactorProcess
 ^^^^^^^^^^^^^^

 :math:`{CF}_{s \in S, d \in D, t \in T, v \in V}`

-In addition to :ref:`CapacityFactorDefault`, there may be cases where different vintages have different capacity factors.
-This may be useful, for example, in working with a renewable portfolio, where the amount of a resource is dependent on the time of year and time of day, and the available technological skill.
+In addition to :ref:`CapacityFactorTech`, there may be cases where different vintages of the same technology have different capacity factors.
+For example, newer vintages of wind turbines may have higher capacity factors.
+So , :code:`CapacityFactorProcess` allows users to specify the capacity factor by season, time-of-day, technology, and vintage.

 Capacity2Activity